 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-In 2012, the town of Baileys Harbor purchased 1000 copies of the Cats Birds and You brochure with intended distribution and/or posting at Town Hall, McCardle Library, the Post Office, 57 Depot, Nelson’s, the Info Center, and those businesses in town that will support the distribution or posting.
+In 2012, the Town of Baileys Harbor purchased 1000 copies of the Cats Birds and You brochure with intended distribution and/or posting at Town Hall, McCardle Library, the Post Office, 57 Depot, Nelson’s, the Info Center, and those businesses in town that will support the distribution or posting.
 Brochures are still available for the public at the aforementioned locations.
 The brochures remain available to the public at the above mentioned locations.
-A link to the Bird Conservation Alliance is provided on the Town's Bird City page.

-The Ridges Sanctuary of Baileys Harbor has coordinated the Midwest Crane Count in Door County since at least 1998 and the Christmas Bird Count since 1969 and these counts have continued to the present day.
+The Ridges Sanctuary of Baileys Harbor has coordinated the Midwest Crane Count in Door County since at least 1998 and the Christmas Bird Count since 1969.
+The Ridges is also adding the Bald Eagle Nest Watch to it's citizen science profile and will be facilitiating bald eagle nest monitoring throughout the county for the first time this year. https://madisonaudubon.org/benw-toolkit-door-county

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Thanks to collaboration and a partnership with The Ridges Sanctuary, the town’s International Migratory Bird Day is celebrated in conjunction with The Ridges Sanctuary’s annual Door County Festival of Nature in a three-day event that includes birding trips, wildflower hikes, canoe outings, geology tours, family friendly workshops and more.
-Locally, press releases for these events are sent to the Peninsula Pulse newspaper as well as The Lodge 109.7 FM with resultant mentions.
-Mention has also been made in the Baileys Harbor weekly article in the Door County Advocate newspaper and on The Ridges Sanctuary and Baileys Harbor Community Association web sites.
+Thanks to collaboration and a partnership with The Ridges Sanctuary, the town’s World Migratory Bird Day is usually celebrated in conjunction with The Ridges Sanctuary’s annual Door County Festival of Nature in a three-day event that includes birding trips, wildflower hikes, canoe outings, geology tours, family friendly workshops and more.
+Locally, press releases for these events are usually sent to the Peninsula Pulse newspaper as well as The Lodge 109.7 FM with resultant mentions.

-For the past several years, the Town’s IMBD event was celebrated as part of The Ridges Sanctuary’s annual Door County Festival of Nature.
-This is a three-day event that includes birding trips, wildflower hikes, canoe outings, geology tours, family-friendly workshops and more.
-Press releases for these events were sent to local newspapers, radio stations, posted on The Ridges Sanctuary and Baileys Harbor Community Association web sites, and other appropriate state-wide publications.
+The Ridges Sanctuary's annual Door County Festival of Nature, which is usually part of the Town’s WMBD event is a three-day Festival that usually includes birding trips, wildflower hikes, canoe outings, geology tours, family-friendly workshops and more led by experts in that topic.
+Press releases for these events are sent to local newspapers, radio stations, posted on The Ridges Sanctuary and Baileys Harbor Community Association web sites, and other appropriate state-wide publications.